vaadin/bakery-app-starter-flow-spring/README.md

 and make sure you have a valid TestBench license installed.

-Run Linter to check frontend code by adding `-DrunLint` to build/run command.
+Run linter to check frontend code by adding `-DrunLint` to build/run command.

 # Running the Project in Production Mode